snt-arg/iMarker_algorithms/README.md

 # CSR Detector - Algorithm

 This library contains the approach to detect CSR-based materials in a **two-camera setup hardware** using frame subtraction or a **single-camera setup** using a set of image processing algorithms.
 The general methodology contains obtaining frames from two cameras and do some alignment and post-processings to filter everything but the part which is different will be highlighted.
+It is designed to be used by [CSR Detector with GUI](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based CSR Detector](https://github.com/snt-arg/csr_detector_ros) repositories.
+The current version of the code supports vision sensors introduced below:

 ![Demo](demo.png "Demo")